-If you want a more in depth historical experience than just a basic island tour, we suggest taking the Orange line ferry directly from the Dockyard to St. George (about 45 minutes) and spending your day exploring this UNESCO World Heritage Site.
-A visit to this historic area definitely makes our list of the 5 Best Things to Do in Bermuda on a Cruise.
+If you want a more in-depth historical experience than just a basic island tour, we suggest taking the Orange line ferry directly from the Dockyard to St. George (about 45 minutes) and spending your day exploring this UNESCO World Heritage Site.

-Once at St. Catherine’s Fort, you can choose to do a little more exploring on your own as Tobacco Bay Beach, Alexandra’s Battery, and Gates Fort are all short distances from here, or you can simply take the mini-bus back to downtown.
+Once at St. Catherine’s Fort, you can choose to do a little more exploring on your own.
+Within walking distance to the fort is Tobacco Bay Beach, Alexandra’s Battery, and Gates Fort.
+Or, you can simply take the mini-bus back to downtown.

 Explore the Crystal and Fantasy Caves